OliverArthur/musical-system/README.md

 **How can I work with the project?**

 -------------------------------
-Before start working with the project you should have some tools to be installed in your machine.
+Before start working with the project, you should have some tools to be installed in your machine.

 - Docker for window [see here](https://docs.docker.com/docker-for-windows/install/)
 - Docker for mac [see here](https://docs.docker.com/docker-for-mac/install/)